-For car insurance, younger drivers (usually those under the age of 25) may need to pay an additional compulsory excess on top of the standard excess if they need to make a claim.
+Younger drivers with car insurance - drivers under 25 – often have to pay an additional compulsory excess on top of the standard excess if they need to make a claim.

-The decision will largely come down to whether or not you can afford to meet this extra cost should you have to.
+Any decision will largely come down to whether or not you can afford to meet this extra cost should you have to

 If you have a standard excess on your home contents insurance policy of £200 and you add a voluntary excess of £100, your premiums may be cheaper - but if you need to claim, you'll have to pay out £300 to meet this cost rather than £200.